Masters Tournament: Green jacket

 In addition to a cash prize, the winner of the tournament is presented with a distinctive green jacket, formally awarded since 1949 and informally awarded to the champions from the years prior.
 The green sport coat is the official attire worn by members of Augusta National while on the club grounds; each Masters winner becomes an honorary member of the club.
 The recipient of the green jacket has it presented to him inside the Butler Cabin soon after the end of the tournament in a televised ceremony, and the presentation is then repeated outside near the 18th green in front of the patrons.
 Winners keep their jacket for the year after their victory, then return it to the club to wear whenever they are present on the club grounds.
 Sam Snead was the first Masters champion to be awarded the green jacket after he took his first Masters title in 1949.

 The green jacket is only allowed to be removed from the Augusta National grounds by the reigning champion, after which it must remain at the club.
-Exceptions to this rule include Gary Player, who in his joy of winning mistakenly took his jacket home to South Africa after his 1961 victory (although he has always followed the spirit of the rule and has never worn the jacket); Seve Ballesteros who, in an interview with Peter Alliss from his home in Pedreña, showed one of his two green jackets in his trophy room; and Henry Picard, whose jacket was removed from the club before the tradition was well established, remained in his closet for a number of years, and is now on display at Canterbury Golf Club in Beachwood, Ohio, where he was the club professional for many years.
+Exceptions to this rule include Gary Player, who in his joy of winning mistakenly took his jacket home to South Africa after his 1961 victory; Seve Ballesteros who, in an interview with Peter Alliss from his home in Pedreña, showed one of his two green jackets in his trophy room; and Henry Picard, whose jacket was removed from the club before the tradition was well established, remained in his closet for a number of years, and is now on display at Canterbury Golf Club in Beachwood, Ohio, where he was the club professional for many years.

 By tradition, the winner of the previous year's Masters Tournament puts the jacket on the winner at the end of the tournament.
 In 1966, Jack Nicklaus became the first player to win in consecutive years and he donned the jacket himself.
-When Nick Faldo (in 1990) and Tiger Woods (in 2002) repeated as champions, the chairman of Augusta National put the jacket on them.
+When Nick Faldo (in 1990), Tiger Woods (in 2002), and Rory McIlroy (in 2026) won in consecutive years, the chairman of Augusta National put the jacket on them.

 In addition to the green jacket, winners of the tournament receive a gold medal.
 In 2017, a green jacket that was found at a thrift store in 1994 was sold at auction for $139,000.

-There are several awards presented to players who perform exceptional feats during the tournament.
-The player who has the daily lowest score receives a crystal vase, while players who score a hole-in-one or a double eagle win a large crystal bowl.
-For each eagle a player makes, they receive a pair of crystal goblets.